 jig.calendar

-This jig displays an agenda calendar view. jig.calendar contains data with an event component, which adds functionality to the calendar and provides a convenient overview of your scheduled events.
+The calendar displays an agenda calendar view. jig.calendar contains data with an event component, which adds functionality to the calendar and provides a convenient overview of your scheduled events.

-tags - Displays a list of tags for the event.
-The tags array must contain the color and title for each tag.
-You can see the notation below in the example for jig.calendar.
+tags | Displays a list of tags for the event, such as meeting, interview, or social.
+The tags array can contain the color and title for each tag. "=[{'title': @ctx.current.item.type, 'color': @ctx.current.item.color}]" or define the tag in a datasource whihc is referenced in the property. tags: [email protected] |

-onButtonPress - You can set any action in this property just like in the onPress property.
-The difference is that if only onButtonPress is configured, after pressing on the event, a modal window with the details of the event opens first.
+onButtonPress | You can set any action in this property just like in the onPress property.
+The difference is that if only onButtonPress is configured, after pressing on the event, a modal window with the event's details opens.
 The modal contains a button for the action configured in the onButtonPress property.
-When isHidden is used with when:false , the isHidden property is automatically overwritten on the mobile device and set to isHidden:true and the button automatically hides.
+When isHidden is used with when:false , the isHidden property is automatically overwritten on the mobile device and set to isHidden:true and the button automatically hides. |

 In this example, we show the daily agenda, by tapping we can get the details about the actual event and the overview for a month is also available.
 You can easily recognize the days we have an event planned thanks to the markings.